 We are accountable

 We are ultimately responsible for fulfilling our mission and serving Our People.
 We are reliable, work with integrity and lead by example.
 We honor our obligations and correct our mistakes.

 We treat one another with dignity and kindness.
 We value and embrace our diversity, respect ourselves and understand boundaries.
 We approach each experience with gratitude and humility.

 We are sovereign

-The Cahuilla Band of Indians exercises its authority as a sovereign nation in order to provide for the welfare of its community of Members and future generations.
+The Cahuilla Band of Indians exercises its authority as a sovereign nation to provide for the welfare of its community of Members and future generations.
 The Tribal Government consists of the General Council and an elected five Member Tribal Council who represents Tribal matters.